schwatter/e2Fhem/README.md

 ## TODO

 - <del>autoswitch- or manualswitch for http/https</del>
-- <del>add csrfToken</del>
+- <del>add static csrfToken</del>
-- find final solution for remove HTML-Tags when stateFormat is pimped for style
+- final solution to remove HTML-Tags when stateFormat is pimped for style
+- add dynamic csrfToken
 - full switch to jsonlist2+
 - add more devices
 - ...